Rouge River (Laurentides): Hydrography

 The Red River watershed covers 5543 km.
 The course of the river is generally peaceful (except the last segment of 10 km) with many U and S meanders.

 2019 floods

 In late April 2019, water flows reached 10 times the normal flow due to heavy flooding in the area.
 Fearing dam failure, authorities evacuated citizens down the stream of the Bells Fall dam.

-Mythic creature

-"The Forgotten Wonder of the Rivière Rouge," also known as "Bisso," is a creature from Canadian folklore that is said to inhabit the Rouge River.
-The story tells of a nineteenth century man riding down the country road in a horse-drawn carriage when he suddenly lost control of the vehicle and plunged into the depths of the river.
-After being presumed dead for several years, the man took the form of a husky aquatic creature who meandered in the river, only coming to the surface to hunt.
-Bisso is said to possess an insatiable appetite and would hunt whatever animals would venture to the river bank.
-Swimming with just its eyes above the water, Bisso is believed to use floating vegetation as camouflage when it is stalking its prey.
-There have been alleged sightings of the creature in the Rouge River, with witnesses claiming to have seen Bisso's eyes as well as the trail of bubbles from its "snaps" (gaseous bowel movements.)

 History

 The region was inhabited by the Iroquois until the end of the 19th century.
 Under the leadership of the priest François-Xavier-Antoine Labelle, the river served as a path of colonization which saw the birth of most of the communities along its course and its tributaries.
 The Chute Bell Powerhouse was installed 15 km from its mouth in 1915.